fortio/fortio/README.md

 #### `grpcping` using TLS

-Note that since 1.40 the same applies to the main http server port, it will listen on TLS if `-cert` and `-key` flags are provided.
+Note that since 1.40 the same applies to the main HTTP server port, it will listen on TLS if `-cert` and `-key` flags are provided.

 For testing use `make certs` to generate self signed test certificates.